KWLEvans/tic-tac-toe/README.md

 * The program will not allow users to overwrite values in filled squares.
   * **Example Input:**
   * **Example Output:**
-* The program will
+* The program will recognize x and y coordinates of a clicked square.
   * **Example Input:**
   * **Example Output:**
-* The program will
+* The program will find a square in the board object using its x and y coordinates.
   * **Example Input:**
   * **Example Output:**
 * The program will